f948/Chess-Platform-/README.md

 # Online Multiplayer Chess-

-Description-An online multiplayer chess game that supports infinite players.
-The game is hosted on a local web server that makes sure that each client's board is updated according to the state of the game.
-Allows for real online multiplayer play.
+Description-An online multiplayer chess server that supports infinite players.
+The game is hosted on a local web server where multiple games can be hosted at once on seperate rooms.
+Users can chat with each other and can play chess their their opponent.
+Each room hosts a single game with 2 players.

 # Required